-When construction is complete, the approximate 10.7 acres of forested trails will be complemented by three acres of open lawn, playground, adult exercise equipment, loop trails, picnic shelter, restroom and fenced off-leash dog area.
+Newport Hills Woodlawn Park features 11 acres of forested trails and three acres of open lawn, playground, adult exercise equipment, picnic shelter, restroom and fenced off-leash dog area.
 The off-leash area will remain closed until the grass there is fully established.

 Jan.
 24, 2022 – Council Meeting

-Council approved Resolution No. 10058 adopting the name Newport Hills Woodlawn Park for the new park in Newport Hills Neighborhood.
+Council approved Resolution No. 10058 adopting the name Newport Hills Woodlawn Park for the new park.

 Dec.
 2, 2019 - City Council Study Session

-At the City Council's Study Session on Monday, Dec 2, staff briefed the Council on the community outreach and planning process, and requested feedback on the Park Board's recommended plan.
-Based on Council's comments and concurrence with the Park Board recommendation, staff proceeded with construction design, engineering and permitting for the park with a goal to begin construction later in 2021.
+Staff briefed the council on the community outreach and planning process, and requested feedback on the Park Board's recommended plan.
+Staff proceeded with construction design, engineering and permitting for the park with a goal to begin construction later in 2021.

 - May 21 presentation